SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Initially though, online tournaments are popular with juniors since they get to do a tournament without investing 4k rupees.
 I wouldn't want juniors to start with an online tournament with zero fun, since this could lead them believe that all debate tournaments are like this.
 So if you end up sending them to an online tournament before an offline one, try to make it as offline as possible.
 The most memorable online tournament for me has been SBS from early 2024.
-We all met up together offline on both days, and debated together, ate together, dropped lore together, and had a fun time (primarily because of Samuel the jester).
+We all met up together offline on both days, debated together, ate together, dropped lore together, and had a fun time (primarily because of Samuel the jester).

 ### Online Tournament Logistics